Skyrmion Phase and Non-Fermi Liquid Behavior in Nonsymmorphic Magnetic Weyl Semimetals

 The Kubo formula reads,

-where $a,b$ is the spacial indices, $E_{nk}$ is the n$th$ band energy of the state $|nk\rangle$ with momentum ${\bf k}$, $f_{nk}$ is the Fermi-Dirac distribution of $E_{nk}$, $v_a=\frac{1}{\hbar}\frac{\partial H}{\partial k_a}$, and $\eta\rightarrow 0^+$.
-We plot the corresponding conductance in Fig. \ref{fig3}.
+where $a,b$ {are the spatial indices}, $E_{nk}$ is the n$th$ band energy of the state $|nk\rangle$ with momentum ${\bf k}$, $f_{nk}$ is the Fermi-Dirac distribution of $E_{nk}$, $v_a=\frac{1}{\hbar}\frac{\partial H}{\partial k_a}$, and $\eta\rightarrow 0^+$. {Furthermore, the conductivity tensor $\sigma_{ab}$ and the electric resistance tensor $\rho_{ab}$ is related by } We plot the {conductivity tensor} and the corresponding {DC resistivity} in Fig. \ref{fig3}.
 We choose $\eta=0.0001$ and use the classical Monte-Carlo method to numerically evaluate the Kubo formula with the number of the samples $N=90000$ and the random seed being 12345.
 The results for the total Hamiltonian with nesting multi-${\bf Q}$ cycloid magnetic configuration is devided by 9 due to the band-folding.
-In SmAlSi, the hopping constant $t\sim 100meV$, and the energy of Weyl node is about $-20meV$ \cite{Tafti2023}, therefore, to simulate the situation in SmAlSi, we choose $a=0.1$, $b=0.2$ and the fermi level $E_f=0$ in $H_0$ (\ref{eq1}), which corresponds to $-20meV$ for the Weyl node energy after setting the hopping constant $t=1$.
+In SmAlSi, the hopping constant $t\sim 100meV$, and the energy of Weyl node is about $-20meV$ \cite{Tafti2023}, therefore, to simulate the situation in SmAlSi, we choose $a=0.1$, $b=0.2$ and the Fermi level $E_f=0$ in $H_0$ (\ref{eq1}), which corresponds to $-20meV$ for the Weyl node energy after setting the hopping constant $t=1$. {From Fig. \ref{fig3}a, the longitudinal conductance $\rho_{xx}$ is about $0.01 l_c h/e^2$ where $l_c$ is the lattice constant along the $z$-direction.
+In ReAlX, $l_c$ is about 1 $nm$ \cite{Broholm2021,Li2023,Tafti2023}, then $\rho_{xx}\sim 2.5\times10^{-7}\Omega\cdot m$, which is in consistent with the experimental data of SmAlSi \cite{Matusiak2025}.
+In the Skyrmion phase, the conductance $\sigma_{xx}$ first decreases then increases when the longitudingnal magnetic field increases in {Fig. \ref{fig3}c}, which is also observed in SmAlSi \cite{Matusiak2025}.
+The Hall resistivity changes signs as the magnetic field grows, which indicates a new route to control the Hall currents.
+Furthermore, due to the anisotropy in the $x$-$y$ plane of the Skyrmion configuration, the $xx$ and $yy$ components in both conductivity and resistivity are slightly different.
+More details on the resistivity are presented in Appendix \ref{app3}.}